Skip to main content

 The Filing Process

-2. Complete and file ERPO forms.
-Washington State Extreme Risk Protection Order forms can be found here.
+1. Complete and file ERPO petition.
+The Washington State Extreme Risk Protection Order petition can be found here and instructions for an ERPO petition are here.
 Contact your local courts for more information about filing in your jurisdiction.
 Visit our statement writing tips for guidance on the type of information to include as you file.

-3. Go to “Ex Parte” hearing for temporary orders.
+2. Go to “Ex Parte” hearing for temporary orders.
 If you file a petition for a temporary ERPO, a judge will review your petition to determine if there is a legal basis to enter a temporary ERPO.
 The judge may want to ask you questions while considering your petition.
 It is important to be available and ready to answer any questions the court may have.
-If the judge finds a sufficient legal basis, the court will enter the order and set a court date no later than 14 days from the date of issuance.
+If the judge finds a sufficient legal basis, the court will enter the order and set a court date no later than 14 days from the date of issuance to decide whether a full order should be issued.

-• Between the ex parte hearing and the full hearing court date, county clerks will send send out a service packet to the law enforcement agency identified on the Temporary Extreme Risk Protection Order or notice of hearing.
+• Between the initial hearing for the temporary order and the full hearing court date, county clerks will send send out a service packet to the law enforcement agency identified on the Temporary Extreme Risk Protection Order or notice of hearing.

-4. Attend hearing(s) and provide testimony.
+3. Attend hearing(s) and provide testimony.
 It’s important to be prepared for testimony, both emotionally and physically.
 You may need to attend multiple hearings, and the respondent may be present in the courtroom.
 Remote hearings are available in many jurisdictions, and courts are required to grant a request for a remote appearance unless the court finds good cause to require in-person attendance or attendance through a specific means.
 RCW 7.105.205 section (2) Talk to a lawyer advocate for more information.
-Here are some helpful tips to prepare for hearing and testimony.

-6. Law enforcement removes the firearms (if not already removed upon service of the temporary ERPO).
+5. Law enforcement removes the firearms (if not already removed upon service of the temporary ERPO).
 Once the ERPO has been granted by a judge, law enforcement will request that the respondent immediately turn over any and all firearms and concealed pistol licenses at the time of service.
-If not served by law enforcement because the restrained person appeared at the full ERPO hearing the respondent must turn them in on the same day as the full hearing.
+If not served by law enforcement because the respondent appeared at the full ERPO hearing, the respondent must turn them in on the same day as the full hearing.

-8. ERPO expiration: If no Renewal action is filed, or the court denies the request for a renewal, the ERPO will automatically expire on the order’s expiration date.
+7. ERPO expiration: If no Renewal action is filed, or the court denies the request for a renewal, the ERPO will automatically expire on the order’s expiration date.
 At that time, the respondent may request their property back from the law enforcement agency holding it.
-It is important to contact the law enforcement agency to follow their procedure for having property returned.
-Law enforcement will conduct a new background check to determine if there are any other state or federal prohibitions of firearm possession and if not, will return the property.
+It is important for the respondent to contact the law enforcement agency to follow their procedure for having property returned.
+Law enforcement will conduct a new background check to determine if there are any other state or federal prohibitions of firearm possession and if not, the agency will return the property.

 More Information